FatineBts/REVERB/README.md

 Files:

-- blocks.cs: containt the different elements of a block such as the hash key.
+- blocks.cs: containts different elements of a block such as the hash key.
-- blockchain.cs: create a set of blocks et update the informations (previous hash...).
+- blockchain.cs: creates a set of blocks et update the informations (previous hash...).
-- transactions.cs: modelize transferts between different users.
+- transactions.cs: modelizes transferts between different users.
 - generation_pubkey.sh: to create the public and private keys.
 - keys.cs: to save public keys in a dictionnary.
-- person.cs : to represent a person and more.
+- person.cs : represents a person and more.
-- house.cs : to represent a hole family.
+- house.cs : represents a family.
-- Task.cs : to generate tasks.
+- Task.cs : generates tasks.
-- SmarGrid.cs : to represent the smartgrid process.
+- SmarGrid.cs : represents the smartgrid process.
 - REVERB.csproj, bin folder and obj folder: to use dotnet.

 Folders:

-- Data : to contains data bases.
+- Data : contains data bases.

 Remark : To add a new library, please use dotnet.
 Example :